barisusakli/nodebb-plugin-dbsearch/README.md

 # NodeBB Plugin DB Search

-A Plugin that let's users search posts and topics
+A Plugin that lets users search posts and topics

 ## Installation